RP8844/deep-learning-challenge/README.md

 3. **Summary**
 By optimizing the model, I was able to increase the accuracy from 72% to 78%.
 This means that I was able to correctly classify each of the points in the test data 78% of the time, which translates to an applicant having a 78% chance of being successful if they have the following:
-    - The NAME of the applicant appears more than 5 times (they have applied more than 5 times)
     - The type of APPLICATION are T3, T5 and T10.
     - The application has the following 5 as the top values for CLASSIFICATION: C1000, C2000, C1200, C3000 and C2100.